-One reason cited by the Department of Justice for removing mandatory minimum sentences through Bill C-22 is to "ensure courts can continue to impose tough sentences on violent and serious crimes without the disproportionate impact on Indigenous peoples, as well as Black Canadians and members of marginalized communities."
+One reason cited by the Department of Justice Canada for removing mandatory minimum sentences through Bill C-5 is to

+According to data from Correctional Service Canada, over a 10-year period from 2007-2008 to 2016-2017, Black and other racialized offenders were disproportionately admitted into federal correctional facilities after receiving a mandatory minimum sentence of imprisonment.
+Over that 10-year period, the percentage of offenders admitted into custody who had received a mandatory minimum sentence of imprisonment varied considerably by race:

+- 48% of racialized offenders who were not Black;

+- 39% of Black offenders;

+- 31% of white offenders; and

+- 20% of Indigenous offenders.

-According to data from Correctional Service Canada, over a 10-year period from 2007-2008 to 2016-2017, Black and other racialized offenders were disproportionately admitted into correctional facilities after receiving a mandatory minimum sentence of imprisonment.
-In 2016-2017, 40% of Black offenders admitted into custody had received a mandatory minimum sentence of imprisonment.
-The proportion of Indigenous offenders admitted into a correctional facility for an offence that is subject to a mandatory minimum sentence of imprisonment increased over the same 10-year period from 14% to 26%, whereas the proportions of Black offenders and offenders from other racialized groups remained stable over this period.
-During this time, white offenders comprised 60% of all federal offenders, while Indigenous people comprised 23%, and Black and "other visible minority offenders" comprised 9% each of all federal offenders.
-Also during this same period, 2.9% of the Canadian population self-identified as Black, 4.3% as Indigenous and 16.2% as members of another visible minority group.
+The proportion of Indigenous offenders admitted into a correctional facility for an offence that is subject to a mandatory minimum sentence of imprisonment increased over the same 10-year period from 14% to 26%, and the proportion of white offenders increased from 24% to 40% over that period.
+The proportions of Black offenders and offenders from other racialized groups remained stable over this period.

+Figure 1 - Proportion of Offenders in Each Racial Group Admitted to Federal Custody for Offences Punishable by a Mandatory Minimum Sentence, 2007-2008 to 2016-2017

+Source: Figure prepared by the Library of Parliament using data obtained from Department of Justice Canada, "The Impact of Mandatory Minimum Penalties on Indigenous, Black and Other Visible Minorities," JustFacts, Research and Statistics Division, October 2017.

-Bill C-22 removes several mandatory minimum sentences of imprisonment for offences involving firearms and drugs.
-Indigenous and racialized offenders are overrepresented among those convicted of some drug- and firearms-related offences.
-For example, with respect to drug offences, data from Correctional Service Canada compiled from 2007-2008 to 2016-2017 suggests that Black offenders were disproportionately admitted into correctional facilities during that period for violating section 6 of the CDSA on importing and exporting, which carries a mandatory minimum sentence that is removed by Bill C-22.
-Black offenders made up 42% of these admissions in the 10 years studied, while self-identified Black people accounted for only 2.9% of the Canadian population in that time period.
-Furthermore, the proportion of Indigenous people among offenders admitted into custody following a conviction under section 6 of the CDSA during the same period rose from 1% to 12.5%, while self-identified Indigenous people made up only 4.3% of the population during that period.
+Bill C-5 removes several mandatory minimum sentences of imprisonment for offences involving firearms and drugs.
+Indigenous and racialized offenders are overrepresented among those convicted of some drug- and firearm-related offences.

+For example, with respect to drug offences, data from Correctional Service Canada compiled from 2007-2008 to 2016-2017 suggests that Black offenders were disproportionately admitted into federal correctional facilities during that period for violating section 6 of the CDSA on importing and exporting which carries a mandatory minimum sentence that is removed by Bill C-5.
+Black offenders made up 42% of these admissions in the 10 years studied, with the proportion of admissions increasing over time from 33% in 2007-2008 to 43% in 2016-2017.
+Furthermore, the proportion of Indigenous people among offenders admitted into custody following a conviction under section 6 of the CDSA during the same period rose from 1% to 12.5%.
+At the same time, the proportion of white offenders decreased from 38% to 25%.
+White offenders were more likely to be admitted for trafficking under section 5 or for production under section 7.24